 Again, from 6 April 2026, paternity leave and unpaid parental leave have now become rights for all employees from the first day of employment, provided they are eligible.

-This is a change from previous requirements, where employees must have worked a qualifying period of 26 weeks with the same employer before they could apply for paternity leave.
+This is a change from previous requirements, under which employees had to have worked a qualifying period of 26 weeks with the same employer before they could apply for paternity leave.
 Shared parental leave has also changed, alongside the introduction of a new day 1 bereaved partner’s leave right:

 | Previous Rules | Rules after 6 April 2026 |